wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/diagnostics.md

 **Fix**: Use a property that exists on the event args, e.g. `Source` or `Key`.

 ### XBG021 ParameterPath member not accessible
 `ParameterPath` points to a member that is not visible to the generator (e.g., internal/private).
+Because the path is compiled into direct member access, the referenced members must be accessible.

 ```csharp
 public class Args : EventArgs